 - Launched the Pioneer Pride Dance Team, including the mascot Oakley

-- Started implementing synchronized swimming by hiring former US Olympian as head coach who has already begun recruiting
+- Started artistic swimming and hired former US Olympian as head coach

-- Developed phase two plans including hiring a STUNT coach for spring 2021
+- Implemented phase two plans including hiring an All-American STUNT coach

 Research Culture: Developed support services and infrastructure that fuel a vibrant research culture across the university.